 According to the legend, the horn of Zlatorog is the key to the treasure hidden on Triglav.
 Its legendary character also appears in many folk tales.
 A selfie taken with the statue is clear evidence that you've been to Bohinj.

 The most popular point in the region is without question, Lake Bohinj.
 At the same time, you'd miss out on a lot if you'd concentrate only on the lake.

 Passing Ribcev Laz along the southern shore, you could get to Ukanc.
 There you can get on the Bohinj-Vogel gondola.
 The gondola going up to Mount Vogel is offering you a fantastic perspective on the valley.

-The top station is at 1663 meter.
+The top station is at 1663 meters.
 When you get to the top, you don't need to do more than to look around and get amazed by the scenery.
-You can look through the entire valley right from the ramp next to the station, get blown away by the beautiful blue of the lake and explore the small villages and towns from high above.
+You can look through the entire valley right from the ramp next to the station, get blown away by the beautiful blue of the lake, and explore the small villages and towns from high above.

 #7 Paragliding from Vogel

 What goes up must come down.
 The same is true with tourists who went up to Mount Vogel.
 The method you choose to come down is mostly up to you.
 If you need some adrenaline, just pick paragliding.

 Mount Vogel is the most popular starting point for paragliding.
 Professional guides in tandem can help you glide to the lake.
 If you're looking for even more excitement, you can choose the "acrobatic flying" option.
 In this case, with the help of the guide, you can speed up to 140 km/h and probably regret this choice you made.